 “Yep — That’s why we bring him along folks.”
 I said.
-My brother and I started to chuckle.

-My father laughed.
-“Fuck you guys.”
-Then we all laughed hard and long.
+We all laughed hard and long.
 When we stopped laughing, we went out into the cold to look at the stars.

 Why Have Two Rods in The Drift Boat Ready?